capi5k/capi5k-openstack/README.md

 Submit / Deploy linux base image, bootstrap a puppet cluster on the nodes.
 * ```cap automatic puppetcluster; cap puppetcluster``` (yes, twice puppetcluster ... see below)

+Note : for deployment at scale, one can use ```cap puppetcluster:passenger``` in addition to provide passenger support to the puppet master.

 Deploy openstack.
 *  ```cap openstack```